Unbelievably, right now you’re thinking in patterns. Some you might be aware of, but most of them, you can’t see or even describe them.

 Think of leverage, the notion of using a leaver to move another object.
 The longer the lever, the easier the move will be.

 Another model is second-order thinking.
 Grandmasters in Chess show how to use this thinking pattern by considering the impact of what will happen before moving a piece.
-By thinking ahead and considering the knock-on effects, they can choose a move which helps them and damages their opponent.
+By thinking ahead and considering the knock-on effects, they can choose a move that helps them and damages their opponent.

 There are many others, but for now, here are two models I’ve found to be highly effective.